Get Started with Kanban using Trello Boards

 Three key components are used in Kanban: boards, lists, and cards.

 - Boardsrepresent a whole project

 Kanban provides an instant overview of all project tasks and their progress.
 Any stalled work can be identified easily and quickly.

 How Trello and Kanban work together

 Trello is ideal for use with Kanban due to its user-friendly visual interface.
-Using Trello for Kanban works very well because Trello’s lists and cards map perfectly to the Kanban system, providing an efficient approach to organising your team’s work.
-Boards, lists and cards can be shared between teams.
+Using Trello for Kanban works very well because Trello’s lists and cards map perfectly to the Kanban system, providing an efficient approach to organizing your team’s work.
+Boards, lists, and cards can be shared between teams.
 Its simplicity and visual nature make it a great option to start using Kanban.

 How to use Trello Kanban boards